oneminch/Notes/Computer Science/Algorithms.md

-## ==Interview Emphasis Points==
+> [!question]- Interview Emphasis Points

-> Concepts / sections to focus on when reading
+> > Concepts / sections to focus on when reading

-- Binary Search
+> - Binary Search
-- Sorting
+> - Sorting
-    - Bubble Sort
+>     - Bubble Sort
-    - Merge Sort
+>     - Merge Sort
-    - Quick Sort
+>     - Quick Sort
-    - Insertion Sort
+>     - Insertion Sort
-- Breadth-first Search
+> - Breadth-first Search
-- Depth-first Search
+> - Depth-first Search
-- Topological Sorting
+> - Topological Sorting
-- Recursion
+> - Recursion

+---
 ## Introduction

 - An ==algorithm== is a series of steps that solve a particular problem.